I am sharing all the details of my show stopping urban farmhouse Christmas front porch!

-A vintage sled, leaning against the wall helps to fill in the blank space and to create a feeling of coziness.
+A beautiful vintage sled, leaning against the wall helps to fill in the blank space and to create a feeling of coziness for the holidays.

 Now about those planters.
 I wanted to replace the black urns, that formerly flanked my front door, with two wooden planters that I saw at Remodelando la Casa (you can find them HERE).
 Pookie made them for me using Christina’s directions.
 Mine are larger though – they’re 24″ square, plus we added castors to the bottom.